Scheduled MonumentsEnglandCastle Cob motte

 What is Castle Cob motte?

-Castle Cob is a motte-and-bailey earthwork located in Cheshire, England, dating to the Norman period following the conquest of 1066.
+Castle Cob motte is a motte-and-bailey castle located in Cheshire, England, dating to the Norman period following the Conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011122.

 Who is responsible for protecting Castle Cob motte?